David-Beninson/goalAchievement/README.md

 ## Usage

-1. Create an account or log in with an existing account
+1.Create an account or log in with an existing account
 2. Create a new task by clicking the " + " button
-3. Enter a title, description for the task
+3. Enter a title and description for the task
+4. Add steps towards the task by clicking the "Add Step" button
-5. Click "Add" to save the task
+5. Click "Save" to save the task

 ## Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

+## Conclusion

+If you're looking for a tool to help you achieve your goals, then the Task Manager app can be useful for you.
+Try it out and start breaking your long-term goals into smaller, more achievable steps.
+Access the app here: https://goal-achievement.vercel.app/